mikahayk/Artifice/README.md

 ![alt text](https://i.imgur.com/JpxiBFb.jpg)

 Artifice is a social VR experience to distinguish between human and robots.
-By creating an entertaining turing test VR experience to empower the connection between two strangers.
+An entertaining Turing test - VR experience to empower the connection between two strangers.
 Particularly, prove that human can sense a synergy from another human being.
 We would lCultivate human authenticity in the new era of raising machines

 <h4>TECHNOLOGIES USED</h4>